Structure, Functionality, and Bioceramics - Design Principles for High Performance

 """

-print("Concept of phase diagram calculation using pycalphad:")
+print("Concept of phase diagram calculation with pycalphad:")

 print("=" * 60)

 print("1.
-Load TDB database (thermodynamic data)")
+Load a TDB database (thermodynamic data)")

 print("2.
-Set temperature and composition ranges")
+Set the temperature and composition ranges")

 print("3.
-Execute equilibrium calculation")
+Run the equilibrium calculation")

 print("4.
-Visualize stable phases")
+Visualize the stable phases")

 print()

-print("- BaO-TiO2 system: Formation temperature and composition range of BaTiO3")
+print("- BaO-TiO2 system: formation temperature and composition range of BaTiO3")

-print("- Si-N system: Stability region of Si3N4")
+print("- Si-N system: stability region of Si3N4")

-print("- Phase relationships of multicomponent ceramics")
+print("- Phase relationships in multicomponent ceramics")

 fig, ax = plt.subplots(figsize=(10, 7))